-Our display in the upper level of the Waterdown Public Library will remain for the month of November.
-We also have a small display in the Archives to celebrate the 100th anniversary of the poppy.
-While the Remembrance Day ceremony at the Legion this year is private, the Poppy Project at Memorial Hall allows the public to remember in their own way, decorating one of Waterdown’s memorials with homemade poppies.
+Our display in the upper level of the Waterdown Public Library remained for the month of November.
+We also had a small display in the Archives to celebrate the 100th anniversary of the poppy.
+While the Remembrance Day ceremony at the Legion this year was private, the Poppy Project at Memorial Hall allowed the public to remember in their own way, decorating one of Waterdown's memorials with homemade poppies.

 Visit our page, We Will Remember Them, for just a small fragment of information about those that did not return, Flamborough Nursing Sisters, and home children.

 If you are or have a veteran in the family and wish to share their story, we'd love to hear from you.
 Contact us today so that we can preserve their story.

 Want to support further Heritage Society events and exhibits?
 Donate today.
 Tax receipts issued for donations $25 and up.
 Thank you so much for your support.